3 months Premium FREE

 📊 Strategy Analysis

-- • Flawless balance sheet with a conservative Net Debt/EBITDA ratio of 1.69x, providing substantial financial flexibility.
+- • Robust balance sheet with a safe Net Debt/EBITDA ratio of 1.69x, providing ample flexibility for the ongoing structural energy transition and continued shareholder returns.

 ⚠ What to Watch

-- • The trailing dividend yield of 1.21% falls significantly below the strategy's 3% minimum requirement for income generation.
+- • The trailing dividend yield of 1.14% falls significantly below the strategy's 3% minimum requirement for meaningful current income generation.

 📊 Historical Trends (10 Years)